marco-buratto/lampone-pi/README.md

 Now on the vbox system:

+    tar -xf lamponepi.live-build.tar
+    cd lamponepi.live-build

+    scp -P 10022 live-build2019031131_all.deb root@127.0.0.1:/tmp
-    scp -P 10022 /home/vagrant/live-build2019031131_all.deb root@127.0.0.1:/tmp
+    scp -r  -P 10022 live-build root@127.0.0.1:/tmp

 Finally, on the qemu host, install the package and its dependencies:

-    dpkg -i /tmp/live-build2019031131_all.deb
-    apt install -fy
+    dpkg -i /tmp/live-build2019031131_all.deb; apt install -fy
+    mv /tmp/live-build .

 **\
 \
 Live build: create a ISO for a generic live Debian arm64 system**

-Live building a minimal test OS is now trivial; on the qemu system:
+Live-building is now trivial; on the qemu system:

-    mkdir live
-    cd live/

     dhclient

-    lb config --distribution buster
+    cd live-build
     lb build

-Finally, we move the live image from the qemu host to the vbox one; from the vbox host:
+Finally, once the build task has been successfully accomplished, we move the live image from the qemu host to the vbox one; from the vbox host:

     scp -P 10022 root@127.0.0.1:/root/live/live-image-arm64.hybrid.iso .